At MyPass Global, Data Governance and Information Security are important to us and our customers.

 We collect personal information through the Service so we can:

-Generally, we collect an individual’s personal information from that individual.
+Generally, we collect an individual’s personal information directly from that individual in the course of their dealings with us.
 For example, we gather contact information, job classifications and other work-related information during the worker registration.

 We may also collect personal information from someone other than the individual, for example from the company with whom you work, from End Users (such as asset owners or facility operators) on whose site or facility you have been engaged, medical facilities, training institutions, industry associations or background check providers.

-We use and disclose the personal information we collect for the primary purpose for which it is collected as set out above, for reasonably expected secondary purposes which are directly related to the primary purpose (and in the case of sensitive personal information, directly related to the primary purpose), and in any other circumstances authorised by applicable law, including the Australia Privacy Act, the New Zealand Privacy Act, and the California Consumer Privacy Act (as applicable).
+We use and disclose the personal information we collect for the primary purpose for which it is collected, for reasonably expected secondary purposes which are directly related to the primary purpose (and in the case of sensitive personal information, directly related to the primary purpose), and in any other circumstances authorised or permitted by or under applicable law, including the Australia Privacy Act, the New Zealand Privacy Act, the Chile Personal Data Protection Law and the California Consumer Privacy Act (as applicable).

-We usually disclose the personal information we collect to our related entities, vendors and service providers (such as IT service vendors, website hosting facilities, and email distribution services) and Business Partners (End Users, Institutions, background check providers, medical facilities, industry associations, integration partners) who help us supply our products and services.
+We usually disclose the personal information we collect to our related entities, vendors and service providers (such as IT service vendors, website hosting facilities, email distribution services, accountants and lawyers) and Business Partners (End Users, Institutions, background check providers, medical facilities, industry associations, integration partners) who help us supply our products and services, or otherwise support our business.

 Except where indicated above, we will not use or disclose personal information unless: